Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 Notes:

-Polkadot is the biggest bet in this ecosystem against chain maximalism, and Substrate plays a big role in this scenario.
+Substrate is a pure technological investment against chain maximalism, even outside of Polkadot.
+You can create sovereign chains with substrate, or Polkadot Parachains, or more hybrid things.
+More on this when you learn about Substrate's role in the Polkadot ecosystem.

 ---